 Now that you know the radius of each riding ring and its position, you can determine whether there are any misalignments in each mechanism.
 These can be corrected with adjustments to the carrying rollers.

-Kiln Technologies Has the Kiln Spares and Maintenance Expertise You Need!
+Kiln Technology Company Has the Kiln Spares and Maintenance Expertise You Need!

-Operating a kiln can be tough, but Kiln Technologies is the Texas leader in kiln spares, maintenance, sales, and decommissioning.
+Operating a kiln can be tough, but Kiln Technology Company is the Texas leader in kiln spares, maintenance, sales, and decommissioning.
 If you need assistance with your kiln, please do not hesitate to contact us.